organisciak/dissertation/document/6_subjective.md

   Best matched worker from random 5    1.43 (-13%)              1.19 (-22%)     1.26 (-20%)
   Best matched worker from random 10   1.35 (-18%)              1.08 (-29%)     1.08 (-31%)

-*Table XX1: Taste-matching performance for recommendation task*
+Table: Taste-matching performance for recommendation task {#tbl:matching-performance}

-Table XX1 shows the performance of recommendations predicted by taste-matching.
+Table @tbl:matching-performance shows the performance of recommendations predicted by taste-matching.
 In both task types, taste-matching improved over the baseline, with stronger gains against the cuisine recommendation tasks.

 The parameterizations were selected based on an expectation of a realistic task setting: best worker from random five and ten.
 In this setting, a requester starts a personalized crowdsourcing task, and *n* workers are profiled.
 Based on the profiling 'match', the best of these workers is retained to perform more work as a surrogate for the requester.
-The amount of workers to profile is dependent on a requester's quality-cost tradeoff, so in addition to the values for five and ten profiled workers, Figure XX shows the performance gains in waiting for more workers to profile, up to 30.
+The amount of workers to profile is dependent on a requester's quality-cost trade-off, so in addition to the values for five and ten profiled workers, Figure XX shows the performance gains in waiting for more workers to profile, up to 30.
 Though there is no formal expectation of constant improvement, profiling additional workers nonetheless keeps improving performance.

 With the parameters used in this study – payment of \$1.50 per 100 ratings and a profiling set of 20 items – profiling each worker comes to 30 cents, followed by 1.5 cents for every predicted rating by the matched worker.